microprediction/microprediction/README.md

 Presentations at Rutgers, MIT and elsewhere can be found in the [presentations](https://github.com/microprediction/micropresentations) repo.
 There are also links to video presentations in some of the [blog](https://www.microprediction.com/blog) articles.

+## Weekly contributor Google meet

+Noon Friday's EST. [Contact us](https://www.microprediction.com/contact-us) for details.
+We'll help you get started on the spot.

 ## Book

-To be published by MIT Press in Fall 2021.
+To be published by MIT Press in 2021.

 ![](https://i.imgur.com/uwttTku.png)